 How could World live in peace so that no one ever hurt another human being?
 Well, I believe it is possible in a mental state of mind called “sweet sorrow“.

 Sweet sorrow, mild suffering but with hope and happy sight towards the future, is a state of mind that no person is capable of doing any harm to another, is compassionate, caring, considerate and otherwise accepting towards others.
 It’s as if the heart wants to explode – there’s a fear or feeling of loss, but everything is just in place, is right, despite, and there’s a feeling of fulfilment accompanied with high levels of strength and will.

 I believe when feeling sweet sorrow people are themselves, they speak calmly, from their hearts and they are always being listened.
 They have the courage to speak openly, about everything and show affection towards others and basically – live fully.
 Great deep conversations happen this way, great emotional connections are formed this way.
-Sweet sorrow reminds people their time is limited and they need to live their life, use their opportunities and take good care of people who are close, but also leave behind people who do not fit in their lives.
+Sweet sorrow reminds us the time is limited and we need to live the life, use opportunities and take good care of who are close, but also leave behind who do not fit in our lives.

 Cases when sweet sorrow happens

 - sending a friend to live in another country